How To Quickly Manage Change

 There will never be a comparison between what happened to the Challenger and what happens in our day to day position as a project manager.
 However, we can appreciate the importance of setting and respecting thresholds to ensure our projects are successful.

-Try ProjectManager.com FREE for 30 days and never cross the line again.
+We have software that will help you manage the changes that you will encounter on every project.
 You can create different views for different users to create and approve change requests.
 We use 128 bit encryption so ProjectManager.com is as safe as online banking.
 Each customer database is separate from the rest, plus, you can choose who has access to which projects ensuring your security at the finest level.